ElijahMingLiu/detectron-docker/README.md

-If you only want to use the docker please directly pull my built docker:
+If you only want to use the built image please directly pull my built docker:

 `docker pull qqliuming1995/detectron2:pytorch1.8.1-cuda10.2-cudnn7-devel`